a20185/aiapi/packages/llm/spark/README.md

-# AIAPI - Minimax LLM client
+# AIAPI - XunfeiSpark LLM client

-This documentation provides an overview of the Minimax service and its available functions.
-The Minimax service offers various functionalities for interacting with the Minimax's abab large model.
+This documentation provides an overview of the Xunfei Spark service and its available functions.
+The Xunfei Spark service offers various functionalities for interacting with the Xunfei's Spark LLM(V1.5 / V2.0).
+Below are the details of each function:

 ## Why aiapi?